awsdocs/amazon-cloudfront-developer-guide/doc_source/cache-hit-ratio.md

 ## Serving media content by using HTTP<a name="cache-hit-ratio-http-streaming"></a>

-For information about optimizing video on demand \(VOD\) and streaming video content, see [Video on Demand and Live Streaming Video with CloudFront](on-demand-streaming-video.md)\.
+For information about optimizing video on demand \(VOD\) and streaming video content, see [Video on demand and live streaming video with CloudFront](on-demand-streaming-video.md)\.